LIVING IN COZUMEL, MEXICO FOR A MONTH

 The rolls are so buttery and soft and the chunks of lobster are big and full of flavor.
 Lobster rolls for $10 are unheard of in America, so we knew we had to go for it, multiple times, and this place never disappoints.

 Help the environment and your hunger with lionfish pizza.
 If you’re unaware, lionfish are an invasive species of fish that have been propagating around the world threatening coral reefs and upsetting the balance of the ecosystem.
-They have no natural predators, and that’s where you come in.
+They have no natural predators.

 This place has decided to be part of the solution, serving up these fish to help reduce the growing population.
 Ironically, they are super delicious on pizza with capers and dried chilies.
 The open-air restaurant has chill vibes and is the first microbrewery in Cozumel.
 Try their hibiscus wheat for something tropical!

 This was our favorite taqueria in Cozumel!
 It’s no-frills and the staff is really friendly and efficient.
 Their pastor tacos are excellent and include nice chunks of pineapple on top.
 Make sure you also try their pollo con queso tacos.
-For 12 pesos a taco, it’s hard to stop eating once you start.
+So cheap and tasty that it’s hard to stop eating once you start.